EIT-Pathogena/client/README.md

 #### Downloading output files (`gpas download`)

-Download output files associated with a one or more sample GUIDs, or a batch defined by the mapping CSV generated during upload.
+Download output files associated with an uploaded batch of samples, given a mapping CSV generated during upload, or one or more comma-separated sample GUIDs.
 When a mapping CSV is used, files are prefixed with the sample names provided at upload, otherwise files are prefixed with the sample GUID.

 ```bash
 # Download the main report for sample 3bf7d6f9-c883-4273-adc0-93bb96a499f6